IBM/mlflow-watsonml/README.md

-# Mlflow-watsonml
+# Mlflow-WatsonML

-A plugin that integrates [watsonml](http://ibm-wml-api-pyclient.mybluemix.net) with MLflow pipeline.
+A plugin that integrates [WatsonML](http://ibm-wml-api-pyclient.mybluemix.net) with MLflow pipeline.
-``mlflow_watsonml`` enables mlflow users to deploy mlflow pipeline models into watsonml.
+``mlflow_watsonml`` enables mlflow users to deploy mlflow pipeline models into WatsonML.
 Command line APIs of the plugin (also accessible through mlflow's python package) makes the deployment process seamless.

-## Prerequisites

-Following are the list of packages which needs to be installed before running the watsonml deployment plugin

-1. ibm-watson-machine-learning
-2. pydotenv
-3. mlflow

 ## Installation
 Plugin package which is available in pypi and can be installed using